 - roasted olives

-- Slice leeks into thin rounds and fennel is thin pieces
+- Slice leeks into thin rounds and fennel are thin pieces

-- Heat olive oil on medium heat to coat pan
+- Heat olive oil on medium heat to coat the pan

-- Add leaks, fennel, garlic paste, salt and pepper
+- Add leeks, fennel, garlic paste, salt, and pepper

 - Saute until limp

-- Add entire carton of Pomi tomatoes also with thyme
+- Add an entire carton of Pomi tomatoes also with thyme

 - Saute together for ten minutes

-- Add reserved roasted olives and remove from pan
+- Add reserved roasted olives and remove them from the pan

 - Coat cod pieces with Wondra flour and sprinkle salt & pepper